Syria Crisis Appeal

 Since the start of the conflict some three and a half years ago, more than 190,000 people have been killed, while another 6.5 million people have been displaced inside the country.

-The spotlight may have shifted, but the number of vulnerable people continues to increase as the humanitarian crisis deepens.
-We are working through our partners in Lebanon and Iraq to respond to the ongoing Syrian refugee crisis.
+The spotlight may have shifted, but the number of vulnerable people continues to increase as the humanitarian crisis goes on.
+We are working through our partners in Lebanon and Iraq to respond to the needs of refugees.

 We are also supporting our ACT Alliance sister agency, International Orthodox Christian Charities (IOCC), to provide vital assistance to people in desperate need inside Syria itself.